 When you cook meat, it loses moisture through evaporation.
 If you want the meat to keep its juices, you must keep them from evaporating.
 This is true if you use LTLT cooking or not.

-The difference is that in LTLT cooking, the temperature is much lower than what we normally use for roasting or grilling, so there is less evaporation.
+The difference is that in LTLT cooking, the temperature is much lower than what I normally use for roasting or grilling, so there is less evaporation.